blazium-engine/export-blazium-game/README.md

 # Export Blazium Game Action

-Prerequisites:
-- `export_presets.cfg`: A file created with what targets you want to export:
-  * For iOS, fill in the: `App Store Team ID`, `Bundle Identifier`.
-  * For macOS, fill in the: `Bundle Identifier`, `Apple Team ID`.
-Leave Code Signing and Notarizing disabled.
-  * For Android, enable AAB.
-Also set the `Package Unique Name`.
-  * For Windows, select what architecture you want for each export.
-  * For Linux, select what architecture you want for each export.

 Reusable Action that build a Blazium game.
 These actions build and sign the games with the [Blazium Engine](https://blazium.app/download/prebuilt-binaries) of the version specified.
 The `platform-name` has to match the export name you set up in the Export tab in Blazium Engine.

 Sample usage: